Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### Is Kaeon FUSION bound to the JVM?

-We wrote our implementation of Kaeon FUSION in Java because we saw java as the most effective way to quickly and efficiently get it off the ground.
+We wrote our implementation of Kaeon FUSION in Java because we saw Java as the most effective way to quickly and efficiently get it off the ground.
 However,
 an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.